dylan-lang/dylan-programming-book/source/pos.rst

 To see the complete library, and the test code that creates position instances and calls *say* on them, see ` <time-code.htm#30483>`_.

-`See Is-a relationships (inheritance) among classes, shown by arrows.
+`Is-a relationships (inheritance) among classes, shown by arrows.
 Abstract classes are shown in oblique typewriter font. <pos.htm#86548>`_ shows the inheritance relationships of the classes.
 When one class inherits from another, the relationship is sometimes called the *is-a